How to Extend Your Wi-Fi Signal

 More signal interferenceLess signal interference

-We recommend you use 2.4 Ghz for your devices that travel the farthest from your router, like your phone and laptop, because its signal reaches farther.
-Whatever devices you use in the same central location that you place your router (like your TV) will perform much better on 5 Ghz so you can enjoy the frequency’s speed.
+We recommend using 2.4 Ghz for your devices that travel the farthest from your router, like your phone and laptop, because its signal reaches farther.
+Whatever devices you use in the exact central location where you place your router (like your TV) will perform much better on 5 Ghz so that you can enjoy the frequency’s speed.

 10. Use a Wi-Fi analysis tools